ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~

 where `pk` is the aggregator's public key, `task_id` is `Report.task_id` and
-`server_role` is a byte whose value is `0x01` if the aggregator is the leader
+`server_role` is a byte whose value is the index of the aggregator in the
-and `0x00` if the aggregator is the helper. `enc` is the encapsulated HPKE
+aggregator list.
+The bytestring `enc` is the encapsulated HPKE context and the
-context and `context` is the HPKE context used by the client for encryption.
+bytestring `context` is the HPKE context used by the client for encryption.
+The
-The payload is encrypted as
+payload is encrypted as

 ~~~
 payload = context.Seal(time || nonce || extensions, input_share)